craigrachow/CISM/riskassessment.md

 **Key points:**
 - Central source of risk information.
 Assigns ownership and accountability.
 - Supports reporting and monitoring.
 Must be kept current.
-- Information Security Manager is responsible for regular risk assesments, stakeholder communication and risk status reporting inlucding open risks.
+- Information Security Manager is responsible for regular risk assessments, stakeholder communication and risk status reporting including open risks.
 **Example:**
 Each cyber risk includes a description, likelihood, impact, owner, and mitigation plan.